 Appear organized.
 Have references ready in case the interviewer asks for them.

-After an interview, a follow-up thank you letter is not simply polite; it is also a chance to reiterate qualifications, reemphasize a desire for the position, or bring something up that didn’t get mentioned in person.
+After an interview, a follow-up thank you letter or email is simply a business courtesy; and it is also a chance to reiterate qualifications, reemphasize a desire for the position, or bring something up that didn’t get mentioned in person.
 Use it as an opportunity to sell yourself again.
 Write a brief note to each individual who took part in the interview within 24-48 hours.
 If there is any doubt over correct names, spelling, or titles, call the office to double-check.
 (When you go in for an interview, asking for the business card of everyone you meet should make this part a lot easier.)

-There is a debate about whether hand-written notes still hold a special cache.
-On the one hand they stand out and may sit on the person’s desk for a while as a reminder of your application.
-But they may also never reach their recipient, and by most accounts an email will suffice.
+There is a debate about whether hand-written notes still hold a special place.
+On the one hand they stand out but may sit on the person’s desk for a while.
+They may also never reach their recipient, and by most accounts an email will suffice.